 Take a look at this Gift Wrap Storage Bin which includes space for your wrapping paper rolls, bows, and essentials like scissors.
 Additionally, this one can fit under a bed which will keep it out of the way until next year.

 If the storage solution above is still a little bulky, you can take a look at this Gift Wrap Storage Set instead.
 Each one can hold multiple rolls but they’re still compact and easy to store!

 A close friend of mine owns these Vertical Gift Wrap Boxes and loves that they are compact and convenient.
 The bottom looks like any old trash can, but the top half contains a clear plastic lid which allows you to see what kinds of wrapping paper you have stored inside.

 I can see it now.
 Opening my storage bin to find a huge bundle of lights in a knot.
 Nothing is worse, so this year, you can plan ahead for an easier Christmas in 2022.

 I discovered this hack thanks to a blog called A Blissful Nest.
 I find it helpful for storing extra Christmas bulbs to replace ones that burn out prematurely.

 Just use a weekly pill container to keep your extra lights in order.
 Each compartment can hold a different color or different types of bulbs.

 When it comes to the actual strands, you want to store them so that they won’t get tangled.
 You can do this by wrapping your Christmas lights around pieces of disposable cardboard.
 Plus, you likely already have some laying around your house which makes this trick even more convenient.

-Woman’s Day points out that you can write handy reminders (like if only part of the strand works) on the actual cardboard.
+You can write also write handy reminders (like if only part of the strand works) on the actual cardboard.

 Holiday Decor Organization For Your Tree and Wreaths